Ryan Jeffers Player Props: Twins vs. Red Sox

 Ryan Jeffers At The Plate

-- Jeffers has a double, a triple, a home run and three walks while batting .353.
+- Jeffers is batting .353 with a double, a triple, a home run and three walks.

-- This season, Jeffers has posted at least one hit in four of six games (66.7%), and had multiple hits twice.
+- This year, Jeffers has recorded at least one hit in four of six games (66.7%), and had multiple hits twice.

-- He has homered in one of six games, and in 4.8% of his plate appearances.
+- He has hit a home run in one of six games, and in 4.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.